 Association Croquet is more the game for the player who is happy to take longer to learn the game and all its subtleties.
 This game is often described as being akin to Snooker played on grass; planning ahead as in Snooker, or in Bridge, or Chess: as you become more proficient so you are able to build breaks and use both attacking and defensive moves.
-For a quick synopsis, see here.
+Click here for a quick synopsis of Association Croquet.

 Golf Croquet is easier to learn at first, and at Club level is a very popular sociable game, and one that is played at a faster pace.
-For a quick synopsis of golf croquet, see here.
+Click here for a quick synopsis of golf croquet.